 This Pierogies and Kielbasa Skillet Recipe is a hearty family friendly meal that is easily prepared.
-The Polish sausage and pierogies is a 30 minute dinner prepared in one skillet.
-It’s great comfort food with easy clean up!
+The Polish sausage and pierogies is a 30 minute dinner prepared in one skillet and loaded with flavor.

 Pierogies and Kielbasa are both classic Polish comfort food.
 It is not surprising that they pair together so well.
 Here they have been pan fried along with peppers and onions, then topped generously with shredded cheddar cheese.